Lopez goes 8 innings as White Sox blank Rangers 3-0

 TRAINER'S ROOM

-Rangers: Relief pitcher Chris Martin was activated from the 10-day disabled list and right-hander Ariel Jurado was optioned to Double-A Frisco.
-Martin had been sidelined by right forearm irritation. ...
+Rangers: RHP Chris Martin was activated from the 10-day disabled list and right-hander Ariel Jurado was optioned to Double-A Frisco.
+Martin, who had been sidelined by right forearm irritation, pitched a scoreless inning. ...
 LHP Matt Moore said his sore right knee has been bothering him since spring training.
 He was placed on the DL on Saturday.
-"At this point, it just makes sense to let it cool off," he said. ...
-INF-OF Drew Robinson (left hip soreness) was scheduled to begin a rehab stint with Frisco.
+"At this point, it just makes sense to let it cool off," he said.

 UP NEXT